Canadian Internet Use Survey (CIUS)

 Common sources of these errors are imperfect coverage and non-response.
 Coverage errors (or imperfect coverage) arise when there are differences between the target population and the surveyed population.
-Households without telephones, as well as households with telephone services not covered by the current frame, represent a part of the target population that was excluded from the surveyed population.
+Households without a mailing address or at least one associated telephone number represent a part of the target population that was excluded from the surveyed population.
 To the extent that the excluded population differs from the rest of the target population, the results may be biased.
 In general, since these exclusions are small, one would expect the biases introduced to be small.
 Survey estimates will be adjusted (i.e. weighted) to account for non-response cases.
 Other types of non-sampling errors can include response errors and processing errors.

 The main method used to reduce non-response bias involved a series of adjustments to the survey weights to account for non-response as much as possible.

 The survey frame for CIUS was created using several linked sources, such as the Census, administrative data and billing files.
 All respondents in the ten provinces were interviewed by telephone or self-completed an electronic questionnaire.
-Households without telephones were therefore excluded from the survey population.
 Survey estimates were adjusted (weighted) to represent all persons in the target population, including those not covered by the survey frame.